onybo/FrokostseminarAzure.Presentation/slides/index.md

 ﻿- title : F# in Azure
-- description : How to use F# to create azure website and use Azure .NET SDK from F#
+- description : How to use F# to create azure websites and use Azure .NET SDK from F#
 - author : Olav Nybø
 - theme : sky
 - transition : default